 Copyright: Submission of a manuscript implies; that the work described has not been published before (except in the form of an abstract or as part of a published lecture, or thesis) that it is not under consideration for publication elsewhere; that if and when the manuscript is accepted for publication, the authors agree to automatic transfer of the copyright to the publisher.

-Fees and Charges: Authors are required to pay a $400 processing fee.
-Publication of an article in the international Research Journal of Agricultural Science and Soil Science is not contingent upon the author's ability to pay the charges.
+Fees and Charges: Authors are required to pay a $450 processing fee.
+Publication of an article in the Journal of Medicine and Medical Sciences is not contingent upon the author's ability to pay the charges.
 Neither is acceptance to pay the processing fee a guarantee that the paper will be accepted for publication.
 Authors may still request (in advance) that the editorial office waive some of the processing fee under special circumstances.

 January 2018; Vol. 9, No.1